 ~~ Dr. Seuss, How the Grinch Stole Christmas.

 I love Christmas morning breakfast with my family.
 My husband makes a pot of freshly ground dark roast coffee, and my sous chefs (sons) and I whip up something special.
 We tend to favor bacon and waffles, but the bacon typically stands alone.
-This year, I had the privilege of testing Bob’s Red Mill Protein Pancake and Waffle Mix.
-Always one to insist on a good protein boost to start the day, this was a Bob’s Red Mill product I was really excited to try!
+This year I decided to incorporate crumbled bacon into a protein-rich waffle using one of a myriad of new “protein pancake and waffle mixes.”

 I love a basic waffle or stack of pancakes, but let’s face it, they’re carb loaded and completely lacking in protein.
-Enter Protein Pancake and Waffle Mix.
-This pancake and waffle mix packs 15 grams of protein per serving.
-That allowed me the flexibility to add a bit of bacon for flavor, and not worry about starting the day with enough protein!
+Enter protein pancake and waffle mixes.
+These pancake and waffle mixes pack anywhere from 14 to 20 grams of protein per serving.
+This opens up a whole lot of new options for starting the day with enough protein!

 Do you have a Christmas morning tradition?
 I’d love to hear yours…

 - 3/4 cup blood orange juice , remove zest prior to squeezing (see notes)